-This article highlights some critical differences between each sport and discusses the key benefits and disadvantages.
-Then, depending on your goals, build, or strengths, you’ll be able to find information on which (or both) sports are best for you.
+This article discusses the critical differences between the two sports and their key benefits and drawbacks.
+Based on your goals, build, or strengths, you’ll find information on the best sport(s) for you.

 Should I learn BJJ or Muay Thai?